TWintersww/CodePath-Prework/README.md

 ## App Brainstorming (Step 4)

 1. Apple Music
 - Organization.
-Users can group songs into different playlists.
+Users can group songs into different playlists
 - Running in the background.
-Music plays even if you aren't in the app.
+Music plays even if you aren't in the app
 2. Google Maps
 - Location detecting/GPS features
 - Algorithmically computes shortest paths and travel times
-3.
+3. Tiktok
+- Powerful recommendation algorithm that seems to know what you want to see
+- Hosts millions of videos and delivers them quickly to the user
+4. Robinhood
+- Allows users to trade financial stocks inside an app
+- Easy to use interface for viewing stock information

 ## Notes